The government has committed the UK to a legally-binding ‘net zero’ emissions target by 2050.

 Now that the wheels are in motion, it is our job as constituents to hold our government to account and push them on the things that need improvement.

-If you’ve only got 1 minute: We know we can go further, faster and action must start today!
+If you only have a minute: We know we can go further, faster and action must start today!
 We’ve laid out a plan for the government.
 Help pile on the pressure and make sure we get real climate action to address the climate emergency.
 Add your name to the petition

 If you want to go further: Volunteers across the UK are emailing, writing, meeting and tweeting their representatives; helping to keep important environmental issues on the political agenda.
 If this is the kind of thing you’re interested in then we’d love to have you a part of our volunteer-led political lobbying network.
 Sign up for our next training day